lpg-tech/HL7-V2/README.md

 **May 31 2023 at 14:00**, May 17 2023 is cancelled

-Invitations for Google Meet Conference will be sent.
+Invitations for Google Meet Conference will be sent, just write an email to info@hl7.ch .

 ## Managment Summary